-One of the hardest things to get hiring managers to do is consider people who are very different from their own perspective.
-The natural default is to hire people that are like you.
-People you want to hang out with or can identify with aren’t necessarily the right people for the job.
-More often than not, this natural tendency to hire people like you leads to a lack of diversity in thought, skin color, background and perspective.
+One of the hardest things to get hiring managers to do is consider people who are very different from themselves, people with a different approach or perspective.
+The natural default is to hire people like yourself.
+But people you want to hang out with or can identify with aren’t necessarily the right people for the job.
+More often than not, this natural tendency to hire people like you leads to a lack of diversity in thought, skin color, background, and perspective.

 If you recognize this natural bias to hire people like the ones already in the office, you will open yourself up to a wide range of possibilities.
-Instead of hiring another Chris from marketing or Lindsay from sales, you will start to branch out and gain a wealth of perspectives.
-Instead of creating a company echo chamber, you will choose people who challenge assumptions and bring fresh ideas to the table.
+Instead of hiring another Chris from marketing or Lindsay from sales, you’ll start to branch out and gain a wealth of perspectives.
+Instead of creating a company echo chamber, you’ll choose people who challenge assumptions and bring fresh ideas to the table.

 The Interviewee’s Experience

 Your primary responsibility during the interview is to gain the trust of the candidate.
 Without trust, you won’t be able to open up the conversation and gain any real insight.

 Interview preparation is a huge part of attracting high-quality talent.
 A good candidate is going to have options and choose the company that offers the best fit and most impressive approach to the hiring process.
 Your process should set your company above other competing companies.

 The candidate’s experience during the interview process is critical!

 - Be timely!
 Never make candidates wait.

 - Keep your phone out of the room.
 Apologizing to take a call or checking the time on your phone shows you aren’t fully engaged in the process.

 - Don’t read the resume for the first time in front of the candidate.
 Consider marking up/making notes/highlighting the resume with questions you have ahead of time and taking that to the interview.
 (Shows the candidate your care and attention to detail.)
 This extra step will impact the candidate, even if he or she is unaware.